vgs-samples/payment-orchestration-code-examples/readme.md

 1. Clone the repo `git clone git@github.com:vgs-samples/payment-orchestration-demo.git`
 2. Create .env file in the root project folder
 3. Fill the file
+4. Create Inbound and Outbound routes from .yaml files.
+You can find it in `./routes` folder
+#### .env file - content description
 ```
 CUSTOMER_VAULT_ID=
 PAYMENT_ORCH_CLIENT_ID=